 Rspack supports tree shaking, a terminology widely used within the JavaScript ecosystem defined as the removal of unused code, commonly referred to as "dead code."
 Dead code arises when certain exports from a module are not used and they lack side effects, allowing such pieces to be safely deleted to reduce the final output size.

-to production
+defaults to production

 Below are examples to illustrate how these configuration options function.
+For the sake of clarity, we will use pseudocode to demonstrate the effects of code removal.

 Let's understand this mechanism better through an example, assuming src/main.js